coveo/coveo-search-ui-samples/README.md

 1. Fork / clone the repository.
 2. `yarn` at the top of the repository to install dependencies.
 3. `npm run watch` at the top of the repository.
 4. Open `./docs/Index.html` in a browser.
-You should get a working, standard search page.
-Change the HTML file to test different components.
+5. Click on any of the links to see the Search Page sample

 ## Structure